WoolwichWeb/joomla-on-platformsh/README.md

             |__ ... other files ...
 ```

-Finally, commit the changes and push the project to Platform.sh.
+The next step is to commit the changes and push the project to Platform.sh.

-This next step will download and install Joomla on the Platform.sh environment.
+The following commands will download and install Joomla on the Platform.sh environment.
 If you already have a Joomla! site, you may wish to use that site's code.
 While instructions for using custom code are outside the scope of this document, it should be possible to achieve by commenting out any unwanted steps in `.platform.app.yaml`.

 ```bash
 cd PLATFORM_SH_SITE_DIR